- My Key Note

 Another trend to note has been the continued expansion of own brand products into other areas of the market aside from groceries, with the majority of supermarkets now offering a much wider variety of private label product lines, including clothing and footwear, homeware, electrical goods, and cosmetics and toiletries.
 This particular trend has been driven by the demand for low-cost items, particularly following the recession of 2008/2009, as well as the convenience of purchasing such goods all in one place, i.e. in the supermarket.

 In the coming years, the market is predicted to continue to grow, with investment likely to continue well into the future, particularly from supermarkets.
-Although growth may not be as high as in previous years, the market is still forecast to grow by around 30.2% over the next 5 years to an estimated value of £167.68bn by 2016.
+Although growth may not be as high as in previous years, the market is still forecast to grow by around 30.2% over the next 5 years.